• 3 min read

 Interior designers have opportunities to address climate, health, and equity issues, said Avinash Rajagopal, Metropolis Magazine Editor-in-Chief and author of Hacking Design.
-An in-demand speaker throughout the global design world, Avinash joined Haworth Connect to discuss a new industry-wide framework for practicing sustainable interior design.
+An in-demand speaker throughout the global design world, Avinash joined Haworth Connect to discuss a new industry-wide framework for practicing sustainable design.

 Currently, the building sector contributes to greenhouse gas emissions and the climate crisis.
 The industry produces about 39% of the world's carbon dioxide emissions, the standard used to measure global warming.